qorelanguage/qore-vscode/README.md

 **qore-vscode** is a [Qore](http://qore.org/) language extension for Visual Studio Code.

+## Features

-This extension adds support for the Qore language to VS Code:
+This extension adds support for the following:

 - Syntax highlighting
 - Hover Info